molar-volume/dbt-on-lambda/README.md

 3. `sls --help` to learn other useful commands, e.g. sls remove

 ## Next steps
-1. Create actual dbt project in `float/dbt`
+1. Create actual dbt project in `float/dbt_project`, do not forget about `profiles.yml`
-2. Script `retrieve_sec.py` should retrieve Snowflake credentials from AWS Secret Manager and write them to `.env` file (see `run_dbt.sh`)

-## Alternative approach
-Instead of shell script `run_dbt.sh`, a python script can be created to run the DBT models.
-Then you would have standard python lambda function.
-1. Create `main.py` with lambda handler (which retrieves Snowflake secrets and run DBT code).
-2. Modify Dockerfile (remove entrypoint and change `CMD ["main.handler"]` ).
+2. Modify `main.py` to use your dbt proje